ozthe2/ozthe2.github.io/_posts/2023-04-30-automate-registry-with-powershell.md

 ## Conclusion

 Overall, the Set-OHRegistry PowerShell function is a useful tool for modifying the Windows registry.
 While it could be improved in certain ways, it is a solid solution for those looking to automate registry-related tasks.
-The script is available on my GitHub repository at https://github.com/ozthe2/MyPowerShell/tree/main/Registry and the file is named: Set-OHRegistry.ps1.
+The script is available on my GitHub repository: https://github.com/ozthe2/MyPowerShell/blob/main/Modify-OHRegistry.ps1

 ---